CRR Program for Home

 CRRAFT stands for Culturally Relevant Robotics A Family & Teacher Partnership

-The partnership includes Knox County Schools, the University of Tennessee, Knoxville, and administrators, teachers, educational assistants and families from your child’s school.
+The partnership includes Knox County Schools, the University of Tennessee, Knoxville, Muse Knoxville, and administrators, teachers, educational assistants and families from your child’s school.

 We are working together to help preschoolers learn about computer science in a culturally relevant way.
 That means your child will have a chance to use kid-friendly computing tools (like robots!) to do activities that connect to their cultural, community, and family experiences.
 We hope these activities will help you & your child see that computer science is for everyone!